Big confusion - Stina Nilsson wins huge victory after photo finish in Engadin

 On the men's side, Olympic qualifier Alvar Myhlback couldn't quite make it to the top.

-The 19-year-old Swede stayed with the lead group for a long time and moved up in the close battle.
+The 19-year-old Swede stayed with the lead pack for a long time and made it all the way up in the close battle.

-With just over a kilometer to go, Myhlback was challenging for the podium places - having gained place after place during the final stages of the race.
+With just over a kilometer to go, Myhlback was challenging for the podium places - having picked up place after place during the final stages of the race.

-However, he couldn't sustain it for the whole race.
-In the last kilometer, Myhlback lost a few positions and crossed the finish line in ninth place, just behind the winner, Norway's Amund Riege.
+However, he did not have enough strength to hold on.
+In the last kilometer, Myhlback lost positions and crossed the finish line in ninth place, just behind the winner, Norway's Amund Riege.
+For Myhlback, it was his first Ski Classics race of the season.
+He missed the season opener in Bad Gastein in December due to illness.

 Frenchman Jeremy Royer came in second, while another Norwegian, Magnus Vesterheim, secured third place.